 - Friday Goal emails.
 Every Friday, you’ll get an email asking for your weekly guitar goals.
 I personally like this because I believe goal-setting is the best way to achieve results (in any area of life).

 - The Community.
 Students are encouraged to post videos of themselves as they learn new songs.
 The comments are encouraging.
 The performances are sometimes of work in progress, which lowers the intimidation factor for beginners.

 - Style.
-Adam Rafferty bills himself as a “funky fingerstyle” guitarist.
-If you’re in to the percussive technique of Thomas Leeb, or two-handed harmonic tapping craziness of Andy McKee, this may not be the best fit for you.
+Adam Rafferty bills himself as a “funky fingerstyle” guitarist, and he’s amazing.
+But if you’re in to the percussive technique of Thomas Leeb, or two-handed harmonic tapping craziness of Andy McKee, this may not be the best fit for you.
 If you’re into solid, grooving fingerstyle arrangements of melodic, popular songs, you’re in the right place.

 - It’ll push you.
 This is not for mildly interested.
 Rafferty uses email, a Facebook forum, and frequent updates to keep engagement high.
 If you’re ready to get to work, you’ll love it.
 If you’re not, it might get annoying.

 - Assumed Knowledge.
 There are some materials available for the complete beginner.
 But the Watch and Play videos assume that students are past the beginner level of guitar playing.
 Even a Watch and Play video marked “Easy” will require decent technique and familiarity with the fretboard.
 So if you’re a total newbie, you’ll likely find yourself straining to keep up.